speakez-llc/FornaxHome/src/generator/pages/about.md

 Our team consists of experts in:

-- Complex System Design with Decision Support
+- Designs that Scale with Intelligence & Decision Support
 - Machine Learning & Model Training
 - Data Analysis with Advanced Analytics
 - High Performance Software Development